ameseee/kwk-curriculum-site/web-app/projects/photo-gallery/index.md

 - The best galleries contain photos that follow a theme - maybe it’s about you!
 Maybe it’s about your favorite sport, city, animal, food, etc.
 - Use Flexbox
 - Use a [Google Font](https://fonts.google.com/) if you have any text
 - [Pexels](https://www.pexels.com/) is a great resource for photos.
+You can also use your own photos!
 Pro-Tip: rename the photos once you drag them into your project, it's much easier to use them in HTML when they have names like "cactus-1.png" rather than "cactus-green-1g623j45y677.png"

 ## Iteration 1 - Wireframe & Vision